Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

 Why This Information Matters

-Many symptoms are common with both mental illness and chronic diseases, and it becomes difficult to tell apart.
+Many symptoms are common with both mental illness and chronic diseases, and it becomes difficult to tell them apart.
 For example, a person battling depression may experience fatigue, loss of appetite, and insomnia.
-Someone with diabetes or heart disease may also experience the same thing.
+Someone with diabetes or heart disease may also experience something very similar.

-When you treat only one condition, unaware of the existence of another chronic issue, the latter may spiral out of hand quickly and render treatment less effective.
+When you treat only one condition, unaware of the existence of the, the latter may spiral out of hand quickly and render treatment less effective.

 Author